 From 23 to 25 I was the youngest member of a five-man band that blended a guitar-heavy, electronics-infused alt-rock sound.
 We subsequently developed stage visuals and a light show designed to entrance but energize.
 Naturally, the band wants to offer a unique “sensory package.”
 We learned a few things with experimental intensity and sonic cohesion, toured well but not enough, played showcases and were eventually signed to a reputable New York record label with proper management and commercial distribution.
 We had no illusions about how difficult it would be to get it all connected, pressed and played on the radio or in the club, subsequently adding the graphic design of band identity attached to merchandising and PR.
 There really doesn’t seem to be enough hours in the day, and so you rob your sleep and keep it going while the inspiration lasts.
 These were fortunate and acquisitive years.
 (See MUSIC for further background, discography and timelines for three different bands, plus solo material.)

 Music provides tenuous and unreliable scaffolding for life’s basic needs, and cannot be trusted.
 Staying realistic, I kept up the writing and editing jobs while interning at a small desktop publishing company.
-This is where I went under the wing with a wise and enthusiastic mentor in the ways of print/web content creation for targeted audiences (see WORK section for more).
+This is where I went under the wing with a wise mentor in the ways of print/web content creation for targeted audiences (see WORK section for more).
 As the band’s trajectory peaked and began to arc downward into commercial failure, I switched some of the residual energy back over to the media industry and the creative side of the financial services sector.

 I was a Web 1.0 site builder in the mid-1990s in both NYC and Miami, and helped three companies launch their first-ever web presences while attending post-graduate courses in new media studies, information design and advanced communications theory at New York University.
 It helped me get better at conceptualization and pattern recognition.